mozillascience/fellows-class-2016/teon/journal.md

 ## Dec 02, 2016
 - Had a productive call with Mike Ickowitz about collaboration
 - Began outlining eye-tracking lit review

+## Dec 06, 2016
+- Lab presentation on openexp merge into expfactory
+- Began writing the lit review on eye-tracking for thesis
+- Registered for Berkeley Institute for Transparency in the Social Sciences conference